 An interesting Wix feature is built-in email marketing, something which is not yet provided by several of its competitors (Squarespace, with its Email Campaigns tool, being a key exception).

-Wix allows you to send e-newsletters to your subscribers using its ‘ShoutOut’ functionality.
+Wix allows you to send newsletters to your subscribers using its ‘ShoutOut’ functionality.
 You get three free ShoutOuts (email broadcasts) per month to up to 5000 emails.
-If this is not enough for you, you can pay extra for a premium ShoutOut add-on.
+This is actually pretty generous — not many email marketing apps provide you with this kind of free functionality — but if it is not enough for you, you can pay extra for a premium ‘ShoutOut’ add-on.

 The Basic ShoutOut add-on ($4.90/month) allows you to host a list of 10,000 records that you can send 5 emails per month to.
 Weirdly however the send limit is 9,500 emails - so if your list is 10,000 email addresses in size, you’d go over your limit just by sending one email.
 And despite being a paid-for product, this plan displays ads on your emails.

 The Business Essential add-on is $12.90/month, connects to your Wix site, and allows you to host a list of up to 25,000 contacts.
 You send up to 20 e-newsletters per month to this list, with the number of emails you’re allowed to send being capped at 50,000.

 The Pro Unlimited add-on is $44.90/month, and allows you to host a list of up to 200,000 contacts.
 You can send an unlimited number of e-newsletters per month, with the monthly email send limit being 1,000,000.
 You also get access to a VIP support line as part of this plan.